 Now it’s also a great opportunity to evaluate your social media presence to find your weaknesses and strengths.
 Make it your goal to fix the first and showcase the second even more.
 Check on which social media platforms your posts perform best and where you need to put extra effort.
 Talk with your marketing team to come up with a solution to engage better with the audience of each platform.
 LinkedIn users, for example, expect business-focused content while on Facebook, you might want to address your followers in a more relaxed way.

 Create some newsletters

 Never lose contact with your subscribers even when business is not at its best.
 You still have stuff to share with them, like blog posts you’ve recently uploaded.
 Give them sneak peeks into upcoming projects and upgrades on your products and services to intrigue them.
 Show them that your business is alive and constantly working towards improving its services.

 Build a library of content for later

 People today are more knowledgable and curious than ever.
-With so much competition around, only businesses who manage to appeal to customer curiosity stand out.
+With so much competition around, only businesses that manage to appeal to customer curiosity stand out.
 So what are you waiting for?
 Since more time is available, dive in writing more content that will not only offer prospective clients useful information but also entice them to use your product or service to cover their needs.
 Create blog posts, long-form articles, or even a case study.
 Most of those will become useful when the time comes.

 Learn a new skill

 There is no better time to learn something new than when business is slow.
 You finally have time and the mental capacity to learn a new skill, which will benefit your company when things go back to normal.
 At the very least, learning will help you stay optimistic and focused on the future.
 If you don’t feel like adhering to a strict schedule and seek more flexibility, there’s a wide variety of online courses to choose from.
 On the other hand, attending local seminars or classes might be a good way to expand your professional circle.
 Speaking of which…